Frequently Asked Questions

 Can I apply for a grant from a donor-advised fund?

 Grants from donor-advised funds are made to nonprofit organizations based on the donor’s areas of interest.
 For many of the donor-advised funds, there is no formal application process.
-Our staff may request an application from specific organizations that meet donor intent.
+Our staff may request a brief proposal from specific organizations that meet donor intent.

 Staff often work with our fundholders to identify opportunities which match their interests for philanthropic investments.
 Because of this, we highly recommend that you keep the Community Impact staff abreast of current projects or events you may be having.

-We will not consider competitive grant requests for any of the following:
+We do not consider competitive grant requests for any of the following:

 Can a religious/faith-based organization apply for funding?